csswizardry/csswizardry.github.com/_posts/2023-10-02-clear-cache-on-customer-device.md

 Unfortunately, `clear-site-data` is not supported by Safari, and as all browsers on iOS are just Safari under the hood, there is no quick way to achieve this for any of your iPhone users.
-Therefore, my advice to you is to immediately ask your customer <q>are you using an iPhone?</q>.
-If the answer is no, direct them to your `clear/` page; if yes, then, well, I’m sorry.
+Therefore, my advice to you is to immediately ask your customer <q>Are you using an iPhone?</q>.
+If the answer is no, direct them to your `/clear` page; if yes, then, well, I’m sorry.
 It’s back to the old fashioned way.

 [^1]: `https://www.bar.com` and `https://foo.bar.com` are different origins: an origin is scoped to scheme, domain, and port.